Why Screening Works

 Among Americans another factor that has been recently advocated as causative for developing cancer has been the use of smokeless tobacco; such agents have been implied in the development of precancerous leukoplakia (16, 38-41).
 However, in spite of the increased popularity of the use of this form of tobacco, the regional differences in use of these products within the Americas, and Europe, and the fact that American women have shown significant increases in tongue cancer with a low rate of smokeless tobacco use (0.3%) raises doubt as to the significance of these products in accounting for this form of tongue cancer.
 Intriguingly, West Virginia has highest use of smokeless tobacco and a lower than average rate of oral cancer.
 Moreover, the incidence of non-tongue oral cancer (cheek and gingival), an area that is used to harbor smokeless tobacco, has remained constant in the United States and the United Kingdom (10, 42).

-The reports by Zhang et al. (43) of a does dependent association between the use of marijuana and head and neck cancer risk, particularly in young patients, has raised the possibility as to the role that such habits may have in causing cancer.
+The reports by Zhang et al. (43) of a dose dependent association between the use of marijuana and head and neck cancer risk, particularly in young patients, has raised the possibility as to the role that such habits may have in causing cancer.
 It has been estimated that 31% of the population of the United States 12 years and older in 1992 have ever used marijuana.
 The incidence of marijuana use sharply increased in the United States, in male and female teenagers, and young adults in the 1960’s corresponding to the cohort born between 1941 and 1955 (44-46).
 Such timing would seem to correlate with the increased expression of tongue cancers.
 Additionally, there exists laboratory and experimental evidence to suggest that there is a carcinogenic effect of marijuana.
 Correlative human studies verifying this association with oral cancer have yet to be preformed.
 Moreover, it should be realized that the use of marijuana was not a 20 th century novelty only indigenous to the youth of Central Europe, and the Americas, and the patterns of oral disease in other populations have not mirrored the findings being addressed here.
 In fact, a comprehensive review of the association of marijuana and squamous cell carcinoma of the head and neck in 2002 concluded that more evidence was necessary to prove marijuana’s link to head and neck cancer (47).

 Another consideration that has been raised to account for the increased prevalence of tongue in young individuals has been in the association between various genetic polymorphisms and susceptibility to develop oral squamous carcinoma (30).
 In fact, a number of studies have established that low does exposure to tobacco increases the risk for the development of oral cancer in individuals with GTS1 and CYP1A1 polymorphisms (48-50).
 However, the low frequency of such genetic alterations within the population cannot account for the increased rate in tongue cancers.
 Some have suggested that familial clustering of cancer points to a genetic component in the development of squamous carcinoma at a younger age (21), however; no studies in the offing have provided clear-cut evidence to date to support this view.